tsedan/anxlang/design.md

 str, map, arr
 ```

-Any datatype can be prefixed with `*` to signify that it is an address.
+Any datatype can be prefixed with `*` to signify that it is a pointer to that datatype.
-For example, `*i32` is a pointer to a 32 bit integer.
+For example, `*i32` represents the address of a 32 bit integer.
 See the memory section to learn more.

 ## literals

-There are four different kinds of literals in Anx: numbers, booleans, strings, lists, and maps.
+There are four different kinds of literals in Anx: numbers, booleans, strings, arrays, and maps.
 Notice how these correspond to the different fundamental datatypes available.

 A number literal is a sequence of digits.
 For example, `123` is an integer literal.
 The size of the literal is at least 32 bits, but is automatically enlarged up to 128 bits if necessary.